 The filter requires a continuous clock operating at a frequency that is at least N, or N+1, times the sample rate (assuming N-bit sample data.)
-The filter indicates that it has finished processing any previous data samples by asserting its ready-for-data (RFD) output.
-A new piece of sample data may be loaded into the filter by asserting the new-data (ND) port.
+The filter indicates that it has finished processing the previous data sample by asserting its ready-for-data (RFD) output.
+A new sample may be loaded into the filter by asserting the new-data (ND) input.
 It is critical that ND only be asserted when RFD is High or corruption will occur within the filter.
 On the cycle after ND is asserted, RFD goes Low indicating that the filter is now processing the new sample.
-After N, or N+1, clock cycles RFD will return High indicating that the filter is ready to receive the next piece of sample data.
+After N, or N+1, clock cycles RFD will return High indicating that the filter is ready to receive the next sample.

 The filter indicates that a valid result is present on the result (RSLT) output port by asserting the result-ready (RDY) output.
-Valid filter outputs are stable for one clock cycle only:

-the cycle on which RDY is asserted.
+Valid filter outputs are stable for one clock cycle only; the cycle on which RDY is asserted.
 At all other times the filter's RSLT output is undefined.